Louiskovski/MIDI-to-BMS-Converter/README.md

 When converting a setu midi, additional information including which notes, will be displayed.

 At the end you will get a *IntoBeat* and *LoopBeat* value, which you need to enter in the MultiBgmInfo for your song, if it is meant for combination with streamed AST.
 If it is an BMS-only song, you can ignore these values.

+#### Additional Notes
+If you want to use your timing and chord data for a streamed song, the song must be in AST format at 32000 Hz.

 ## Preparation